VoyVivika/VivikaShader/README.md

 		- Using the [ChilloutVR Specific Fork by DomNomNom](https://github.com/DomNomNomVR/cvr-audio-link)
 	- Emission Mask with 4 Colors that Represent each Band, the Colors Combine Together to Become White.
 	- If AudioLink is Absent in the Enviornment, the Bass Band Emission will remain on.
-	- UV Based Delay
+	- Delay Feature
 		- Three Modes
 			- Off (None at all)
 			- UV Vertical (From the Top of the UV Map to the Bottom)
-			- Distance (Distance out from a Position)
+			- UV Distance (Distance out from a UV Position)
-		- This uses UV Map 3 on your Model
+			- Texture (Grayscale Color from a Delay Texture)
 - Vertex UV Tile Discard
 	- Discards Verticies within Certain UV Coordinates
-	- This uses UV Map 2 on your Model
 	- This Treats UV Coordinates like Tiles (U 1.0 to 2.0, V 1.0 to 2.0 is considered Tile 1, 1)
-- Video Player Decal
-	- Supports both ChilloutVR & VRChat in Select Worlds
+- Decal (Video Player Display Support in CVR and VRC)
 	- in VRChat, Worlds with Newer Versions of ProTV
 		- in VRChat, to support this use newer versions of ProTV, Otherwise, please look for resources related to Udon.
 I am personally dedicated to creating content for ChilloutVR.
 	- in ChilloutVR, my world the Viviklub Supports This.
 		- to Support This in ChilloutVR:
 				1. in your world, add a Component called `CVR Global Shader Updater`
 				2. Enable "Update Texture"
 				3. Drag and Drop the Render Texture being used by a `CVR Video Player` Component in your world